In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Other issues:

 No spark or loss of spark.
 Has the box failed?
 90 percent of the returned units we test will spark fine on our test rig.
 The culprit is often the wiring and connections on the bike to the ignition box.
-A bad ground can also cause this (common on plastic coated or powder coated frames).
+A bad ground can also cause this (common on plastic coated aka powder coated frames).
 Ground leads, and their contact surface on the frame, should be free of paint and corrosion.
+The engine should have its own ground if the frame has been powder coated.

-How do I wiring a kill button?
+How do I wire a kill button?
 See are article dedicated to this subject.
 Installing a Kill Button On Electronic Ignitions